kensanata/just-halberds/Halberts.md

 > opponents who ride on terrible giant spiders, which,
 > oddly enough, are not very good at hitting things.

-As in any good film, the impending danger is always clearly announced, so that the players can decide for themselves whether they want to engage in a fight.
+Announce impending danger is always clearly, so that the players can decide for themselves whether they want to engage in a fight.

 > Example: Claudia describes how the car-sized shadows
 > push through the undergrowth, how their acrid smell spreads